 Martin Hennecke: The (Un)Answered Question - A musical data science experimental set-up

 Also qualified for a renewed, revised submission is the research project "The (Un)Answered Question".
 Based on the composition "The Unanswered Question" by the composer Charles Ives, a prototype performance is to be developed in which bio-data of the audience and participants recorded via human-machine interfaces will be processed in video projections and live orchestra remix.
 In this way, the project attempts to create an immersive live experience using means and techniques from the field of data science.
 The projections and compositions are to be coupled via artificial intelligence with the audience data and those of the performers, so that each performance becomes a unique event.
 Two working groups from different Helmholtz centers are collaborating on this project, Thoralf Niendorf from the Max Delbrück Center for Molecular Medicine (MDC) and Andreas Schreiber from the German Aerospace Center (DLR).
 The project will subsequently be realized through a cooperation with the Saarland State Theater.

 Program Structure and Application

 In total, the research project comprises 5 months, of which the 1st and 5th month are spent at the Academy in Dortmund and months 2-4 at an individually identifiable Helmholtz Center.
 HIDA supports the 3-month research stay at a Helmholtz Center with the HIDA Research Scholarship.

-The next call for applications is expected to take place in spring 2023.
+The next call for applications is expected to take place in winter 2023/2024.
 We will inform you about the application procedure here in time.